bowenyi-pierre/bowenyi-pierre.github.io/_news/announcement_7.md

 Overall, the first reading group was a good start.
 I presented with confidence and had positive interaction with audience.
 Sadly, we didn't order food today for in-person attendees, but I tried my best to make their visits worth more than food :D

-Look forward to future events and seeing more people participating.
+Look forward to future events and seeing more people participating!